piair338/MsRewards/README.md

 #  MsReward

-A Microsoft reward automator, designed to work headless on a raspberry pi.Tested with a pi 3b+ and a pi 4 2Gb .
+A Microsoft reward automator, designed to work headless on a raspberry pi.
+Tested with a pi 3b+ and a pi 4 2Gb .
 Using a discord bot to log eveything.
 Using Selenium and geckodriver.
 you have to put your credentials in the same folder as the script, in a file named `login.csv`